HEC Montréal

-HEC Montréal offers undergraduate, graduate and post-graduate programs including Bachelor of Business Administration (BBA), Master of Science in Administration (MSc), Master of Management (MM), Master of Business Administration (MBA) and PhD in Administration, in addition to a joint Executive MBA program with McGill University.
+HEC Montréal offers undergraduate, graduate, and post-graduate programs, including Bachelor of Business Administration (BBA), Master of Science in Administration (MSc), Master of Management (MM), Master of Business Administration (MBA), and PhD in Administration, in addition to a joint Executive MBA program with McGill University.

-HEC Montréal was ranked first by value among Canada's business schools for its MBA program by Canadian Business in 2016, 17th worldwide among non-US business schools by Forbes and among Top 30 international business schools by Bloomberg BusinessWeek in 2015.

 History

 HEC Montréal was founded in 1907 by the Board of Trade of Metropolitan Montreal.
+Its initial building in Viger Square now belongs to Bibliothèque et Archives nationales du Québec (BAnQ) (the building being named Gilles Hocquart Building).

+In 1988, a group of HEC students established Jeux du Commerce, where more than 1300 students from 14 universities in Eastern Canada gather annually for academic, social, and sports events.
+A similar competition has been established in Western Canada called JDC West.

-As of 2017, the school had over 87,900 alumni.
-Since 1921, the HEC Montréal Alumni Association represents the school's graduates throughout Canada and the rest of the world.
+As of 2021, the centenary of the HEC Montréal Alumni Association, the school had over 100,000 alumni.